MariusNea/Aurora/README.txt

 Join us on our journey to make data analysis and machine learning more user oriented.

 For publishing a plugin please check www.mariusneagoe.com

+You can download an working example from https://mariusneagoe.com/aurora-2/.
+There is no need to install anything.